ACA Camp at Lake Sebago and Sebago Canoe Club Cabin - New Fees and Rules for 2013

 As a member of Sebago Canoe Club, you have access to the American Canoe Association's lovely private camp on the shores of Lake Sebago, in Harriman State Park.
 The ACA camp is a great place to paddle, and people from all over the metro area come to spend a few hours, have a workout, take a swim, and go home again or possibly stay overnight.
-All members of our Brooklyn club are automatically members of the ACA.
-You may have noticed on your latest bill a line called "PAM fees".
-This $30 for an individual ($40 for a family) is your Paddle America Membership, another name for your ACA dues.
+All members of our Brooklyn club are required to become members of the ACA if they wish to participate in club sanctioned activities or use the camp.
+You must pay $30 for an individual ($40 for a family) to receive Paddle America Membership for a year, another name for your ACA dues.
 When you receive your ACA card, you get all the benefits of membership in that nationwide organization, including use of the ACA camp.

 You MUST SIGN IN and PAY ACA CAMP FEES at the Pavilion at the top of the hill each and every day you are there.
 And NO PETS are allowed in the ACA camp.

 There is a day usage fee at the camp: $8 for each adult and $3 for each child, up to a maximum of $20 per family.
 These are the fees for ACA members.
-If you bring a guest with you, and s/he is not an ACA member, the fees are $12 for an adult and $5 for a child, up to $30 per family.
+If you bring a guest with you, and s/he is not an ACA member, the fees are $12 for an adult and $5 for a child.
 Why more?
 The additional fee is for insurance while your guest is in the camp itself or on the water.
 Lucky for you, as an ACA member your insurance while at the camp and on the water is covered.

 If your guest is going to come with you several times in a season, you may decide to purchase ACA membership for them instead of paying the higher non-member fees.
 An individual membership costs $40, and a family can join for $60.
 You can find information at americancanoe.org, at the Pavilion, or from the camp director, Linda Peterson, in cabin C-25 up the hill.

 If you plan to spend the night at the lake, you have several options.
-Like several area clubs, Sebago Canoe Club has its own cabin, and you can have the key if you are a senior member.
-You can still use the cabin as a conditional member, but you must be there overnight with a senior member.
+Like several area clubs, Sebago Canoe Club has its own cabin, and you can have the key if you are a Senior member.
+You can still use the cabin as a Conditional member, but you must be there overnight with a Senior member.
 You must make a reservation to spend the night at the club's cabin.
-This is to ensure that there is room for you, as there are sometimes classes at the lake that take up all eleven beds!
+This is to ensure that there is room for you, as there are sometimes classes at the lake that take up all seven beds!

-No one can reserve the cabin for their group alone.
+No one can reserve the cabin for exclusively for his or her group.
 You have to be ready to share with anyone who may show up.
-There are three bedrooms: two rooms with bunkbeds for four, and one room with a queen-size bed, plus there is a single bed in the main room.
+There are three bedrooms: two rooms with two twin beds each and one room with a queen-size bed, plus there is a single bed in the main room.
 You should bring all bedding with you, as none is provided except a mattress.
 There is a refrigerator, a stove and oven, a microwave, and electricity, but no running water in the cabin.
-Toilets, showers and drinkable water are available in a camp facility that is close by.
+Toilets and showers are available in a camp facility that is close by.

-Fees for using the Sebago Canoe Club cabin and equipment are $5 per person, with a maximum per family of $10 each day.
+Fees for using the Sebago Canoe Club cabin overnight are $10 per person for Sebago members, with a maximum per family of $20 each night.
+Non-members pay $20 per day whether they are sleeping in the cabin or just using it for day use.
+Non-Sebago members are required to pay a $10 equipment usage fee per person.
 You must pay your fees in the box in the cabin, using the envelopes provided.
 Remember to SIGN IN at the CABIN, noting your dates of arrival and departure.
 The fees and sign-in are IN ADDITION to fees and sign-in for the ACA CAMP.
 You MUST PAY your ACA CAMP day usage fee separately from your payment for using the CABIN.
 We cannot do it for you.

 Whether you visit for a day or a week, take advantage of your access to Lake Sebago.
 It is an incredible resource, just one hour away from the city.
 You will meet people from all over the world who have lots in common with you: paddling and love of the outdoors.
 The camp has been around since the Great Depression, and many families have been paddling and roughing it there for generations.
 Visitors often say they feel like they are in the Adirondacks when they are there.

-If you have any questions, if you are a senior member and you would like a key to the cabin, or if you want to make reservations, please contact the cabin steward, Michael Boxer, email@example.com.
+If you have any questions, if you are a Senior member and you would like a key to the cabin, or if you want to make reservations, please contact the cabin steward, or Linda Peterson, email@example.com.